ILR on the basis of 10 years long residence

 Applications can be made up to 28 days prior to completion of the qualifying 10-year period.
 Applications made earlier would normally be refused.

-If you’re applying for indefinite leave to remain (ILR) the fee will be £2,389.
-You will also need to pay £19.20 to have your biometrics taken.
+If you’re applying for indefinite leave to remain (ILR) the application fee is £2885.

-If you are applying to extend your leave to remain the fee will be £1,033.
-You will need to pay £19.20 to have your biometrics taken as well.
+If you are applying to extend your leave to remain the fee is £1,048.

 If you use the standard service, you will receive a decision within 6 months.